This is my search section here

 1. Rest helps us recover from our labor

-2. Rest shows our dependence on God
+1. Rest shows our dependence on God (This is important!)

 Resting shows that God doesn’t need us to always work.
 Believe it or not, he can manage things just fine without us.
 God accomplishes far more by himself than we ever can, and rest glories in that truth.
 It shows that we trust his wisdom in the constraints he’s given us.
 Our limitations are actually a gift from God.
 Limitations keep us from becoming self-reliant.
 They teach us to look to God for our strength.
 Isaiah 40:28-31 says, “[God] does not faint or grow weary…He gives power to the faint, and to him who has no might he increases strength.
 Even youths shall faint and be weary, and young men shall fall exhausted; but they who wait for the Lord shall renew their strength.”